jakobo/rfc/text/0001-using_rfcs.md

 ## Getting Feedback Pre-Pull Request
 The beauty of git is that you can have your RFC in your own local branch, at an accessible URL, which you can share to other individuals to get feedback.
 While we won't be prescriptive on who you should be reaching out to at this stage, testing your ideas and assumptions with several senior engineers can help work out any large issues.
 If you don't have great solutions yet, that's okay!
 Just mark the areas as still open and needing input.
 Also, feel free to create this RFC in WEX IT RFC Confluence Space.

+> **Open Question:** What is going to be the suggested communication process?
+For example: the creator should review the RFC with its peers before submitting a Pull request.
+Then submit it to a broader action.
+> **Open Question:** How RFC would be shared when created?
+Are we going to have a community or something that will receive all RFCs?Or the communication would be organic?

 ## The Pull Request
 When you feel you're ready to get more feedback beyond your immediate peers, it's time to make a pull request.
 Most git tools have a way to submit a pull request to the upstream repository.
 [For example, here's GitHub's instructions](https://help.github.com/articles/creating-a-pull-request/).
 With a formal pull request, folks can comment on the pull request, suggest changes, and have discussions about the issue.
 More importantly, all of these discussions are captured and will live on in the pull request's history.